ARM Overview

 • Before transferring an ARM archive into RelativityOne using Staging Explorer, unzip your ARM archive locally.
 Do not unzip data on the Utility Server in your RelativityOne instance.

-• If your archive has a large number of repository files, you may want to use the fast restore workflow recommended for large workspaces in RelativityOne.
+• If your archive has a large number of repository files, you may want to use the "fast restore" workflow outlined below, which is recommended for large workspaces in RelativityOne.
 This will drastically improve the restore performance of your workspace into RelativityOne.

-Please note that if your workspace has a large SQL database but few repository files, the fast restore workflow will not increase the speed of the job significantly.
+Note: If your workspace has a large SQL database but few repository files, the “fast restore” workflow will not significantly increase the speed of the job.

-Follow the listed steps to perform the fast restore workflow:
+Follow the steps below to perform the "fast restore" workflow:

 • If you are restoring a workspace to a client domain, make sure you save the archive to the ARM folder that is nested within the client domain’s file repository.
 The file repository you configure for the workspace and the location that you restore the ARM archive from must match.

-• Run your ARM restore job as normal
+1. Run your ARM restore job as normal.